github-ish/IMDB_analysis/README.md

-# IMDB_analysis
+# IMDB-Data-Analysis

-Analysing movie data given on IMDB and predicting IMDB rating
+Python code for IMDB Data-Analysis using Web Scrapping.